Germany: Angela Merkel addresses Bundestag after U-turn | DW | 25.03.2021

-The German chancellor is set to address the German parliament after rejecting calls for a vote of no-confidence and undoing plans for extra Easter restrictions.
+The German chancellor addressed the German parliament after rejecting calls for a vote of no-confidence and undoing plans for extra Easter restrictions.

+Angela Merkel, who will not be seeking a fifth term in this year's elections, took personal responsibility for the criticized Easter lockdown plan

 German Chancellor Angela Merkel addressed the Bundestag on Thursday, a day after rejecting demands for a vote of no-confidence in her government.